Vito Rizzuto: Turf war murders

 Shortly after Vito Rizzuto's release, several men were killed in what was suspected to be retaliation for the hits on his family:

 Drug dealers Emilio Cordileone, Tony Gensale, and Mohamed Awada were eliminated in back-to-back killings in November 2012 for their alleged implication in the 2008 abduction of a Rizzuto ally.
 Also in November 2012, Joe Di Maulo, an influential mobster and ally to the Cotroni family, was executed in the driveway of his home, north of Montreal — his funeral was lightly attended by mafia standards, a sign that he had fallen out of favour.
 Three days before Christmas 2012, a gunman entered the coffee shop of incarcerated Rizzuto rival Giuseppe De Vito, killing one man, Dominic Facchini, and critically wounding another.
 In January 2013 Raynald Desjardins' brother-in-law, Gaétan Gosselin, was murdered in front of his home, as was Vincenzo Scuderi, an alleged associate of Giuseppe De Vito.
 De Vito would later be killed by cyanide poisoning in prison in July 2013.
+On 9 April 2013, Rizzuto's former Toronto agent turned Palermo agent, Juan Ramon Fernandez, was murdered outside of Palermo.
+Fernandez had attempted to remain neutral in the mob war, which led Rizzuto to order his killing.

 Salvatore Calautti and Moreno Gallo, each of whom had a falling out with Rizzuto, were murdered.
 Calautti was shot in the head and killed while sitting in his car in July 2013; he had been suspected in the unsolved murder of Rizzuto's father.
 Gallo, a former influential member of Rizzuto's organization, was shot dead outside a restaurant in Acapulco, Mexico in November 2013.
 Gallo had been deported two years earlier, at which time it was also believed he was targeted for execution.

 Death

-On December 23, 2013, Rizzuto died of complications from pneumonia, which may have been induced by lung cancer, at Sacré-Cœur hospital in Montreal; he was 67.
+On 23 December 2013, Rizzuto died of complications from pneumonia, which may have been induced by lung cancer, at Sacré-Cœur hospital in Montreal; he was 67.
 Although his official cause of death was from natural causes, there has been speculation he could have been poisoned, as an autopsy was never performed on his body.
-Rizzuto's funeral was held at the Church of the Madonna della Difesa in Montreal's Little Italy on December 30, attended by around 800 people.
+Rizzuto's funeral was held at the Church of the Madonna della Difesa in Montreal's Little Italy on 30 December, attended by around 800 people.
 He was buried at Saint-François d'Assise cemetery in Saint-Leonard, Quebec.